Scrum@Scale Case Study

 Systematic: From Good to Great

 “Systems can be measured and data magnifies learning.
-Careful attention must be paid to the human dimension because poor use of data will destroy productivity.” – Carsten Jakobsen and Jeff Sutherland
+Careful attention must be paid to the human dimension because poor use of data will destroy productivity.”

 CASE STUDY SNAPSHOT

 In 2009, Scrum@Scale Trainer Carsten Jakobsen began working with Systematic, a large international software development company.
 Upon collecting some initial data pertaining to high-performance patterns in the company, he noticed that two projects in particular were performing two to three times better than the rest.
 In this case study, Carsten demonstrates the importance of the pattern of ready, and related measures of process efficiency, in bringing teams to a higher level of performance.

 Systematic is a robust systems and software integrator with customers in over 50 countries and over one million users worldwide.
 Their core business areas are in the public sector, healthcare, defense, intelligence and national security, and information management.
 According to a whitepaper prepared jointly with the founder of Scrum, Jeff Sutherland, Systematic has a level five Capability Maturity Model Integration (CMMI) certification.

 He discovered that these two teams, labelled A and E, had an average productivity of 140-192% and 258-365%, respectively.
 What Carsten found was that, in both cases, the Scrum Master of the team would not allow work to enter a Sprint when it was not yet “Ready.”
 So, when a Product Owner came forward with work that was more of an idea than a concrete task, the Scrum Master would ask the Product Owner to refine the idea to the point where Scrum team members could break the idea into a palette of discrete, implementable tasks.
 In order to carry this learning over to other teams, a checklist is available to determine when an idea is Ready to enter a Sprint (an example can be found in the whitepaper).

-The Results of the Ready PatternThe notion of the flow of story implementation is a measure of the productiveness of a team.
+The notion of the flow of story implementation is a measure of the productiveness of a team.
 Here is an example of this measure.
 If a story has two days of effort to implement and has five days of calendar duration to complete, then the flow of story implementation is 40%–i.e., this is the ratio of the projected implementation effort to the calendar duration of implementation.
 Carsten discovered that, prior to the SMs insisting on only Ready tasks entering a Sprint, teams average flow of story implementation was 23%.
 And, after only Ready tasks went into a Sprint, teams averages a flow of story implementation of 55%.